JustECook/Photo-Correction/README.md

 Added sliders and image to be altered by sliders.
 Border Thickness and radius will change based upon which sliders are used.
 Image also can be rotated 360 degrees with use of the 3rd slider.

+NorthernLights.jpg is the sample photo used to test functionality.

 Future updates:
 1. Add button that rotates image 90 degrees with each click
 2. Add function to upload user's own image.